jlpintolousinha/Nanodegree-Robotics/Project 3/3D_percetion_writeup.md

 In our case, a 'k-d tree' was used as a data structure to organize a number of points in a k-dimensions space.
 Such struture allows to determine the set of point neighbors to a specific location (or radius).
 The Eucliden-clustering technique follows such this principle and it was used in `project_template.py` to reduce the amount of processing time of the streamed point cloud (lines 105 to 117).
 A color was assigned to each point cloud afterwards to differentiate the detected objects (line 121 to 134).

 #### Object Features's Extraction
 This section was part of Exercise 3.
+Once all of the objects were extracted and clustered,

 ### Project Implementation
 As instructed,  .The next impressions could be gathered about the project and its results: